pietrodn/triggerscope/slide.md

 * AppContext's set of suspicious behaviors is narrower than TriggerScope's
     * expanding it would result in a higher FP rate

-## Related work: dynamic analysis

-Several **dynamic analyzers** are currently employed to detect malware in Android apps (e.g. Google's Bouncer).

-* Logic bombs are known to be resistant to dynamic analysis
-* Dynamic analysis can be detected (artifacts!) and **evaded**
-* Even if a logic bomb is triggered, how to classify it as malicious?
-    * **No semantics** about the checks!
-* Code coverage should be very high
-    * Static analyzers are not affected by this issue

 ## Future evolutions

 * **Extend trigger analysis** not only to time, location, SMSs
     * The trigger could come e.g. from the network
-    * The framework is easily extensible to other types of triggers with more work
+    * The framework is easily extensible to other types of triggers with more work to model other symbolic values
     * Is there **a more general approach**?
+* **Quantitative analysis** of predicate "suspiciousness"
+    * Currently, it's defined in a qualitative, ad-hoc way
+    * Could be combined with classification methods

 ## References